-You could draw one triangle on the board and indicate that it is made from three matches (or lines or lolly sticks etc).
-Next to this triangle, draw another identical triangle but this time say that you are going to extend the drawing with another row of triangles.
-Ask the children how many more matches you have used and therefore how many matches are now used altogether.
-Invite children to
+You could draw one triangle on the board and indicate that it is made from three lolly sticks (or lines etc).
+Tell the class that you are going to extend the drawing with another row of triangles, and draw them underneath the first small triangle.
+Ask how many more lolly sticks/lines you have used and therefore how many are now used altogether.

-predict how many more matches will be needed for another row in the pattern.
+Invite children to predict how many more lines will be needed for another row in the pattern.
 Can they make a prediction without drawing?
-Take some suggestions with reasons for choosing that number, then check how many are needed by drawing the arrangement.
+Take some suggestions with reasons, then check how many are needed by drawing the arrangement.
 Focusing on the different ways the children explain how they visualised the arrangement will help them to build up a pattern of what is happening.

 Set the group off on the challenge.
-You could leave it very open-ended or you could say, for example, that you want them to be able to work out the total number of matches for ten rows of triangles.
-As they work, stop them at various intervals to share effective ways of recording results, for example in a table.
-Learners might find it helpful to have matches or sticks, and isometric lined or
+You could leave it very open-ended or you could say, for example, that you would like them to be able to work out the total number of matches for ten rows of triangles.
+As they work, stop them at various intervals to share effective ways of recording results.
+Learners might find it helpful to have lolly sticks, and/or isometric lined or dotty paper

-To encourage them to look more carefully at the number patterns involved, rather than simply counting matches each time, suggest that you would like them, for example, to be able to work out the total number of matches for $100$ rows of triangles, which of course would take far too long to draw and count.
+To encourage them to look more carefully at the number patterns involved, rather than simply counting lolly sticks each time, suggest that you would like them, for example, to be able to work out the total number of lolly sticks for 100 rows of triangles, which of course would take far too long to draw and count.

 How will you record what you have done?

-Can you see why the number of matches increased by that amount when you added that row?
+Can you see why the number of lolly sticks increased by that amount when you added that row?

-Can you predict how many matches the next row will need?
+Can you predict how many lolly sticks the next row will need?
 Why?

-Can you see a link between the number of rows and the total number of matches?
+Can you see a link between the number of rows and the total number of lolly sticks?

-Can you see a link between the number of small triangles and the total number of matches?
+Can you see a link between the number of small triangles and the total number of lolly sticks?

-Some pupils will be able to organise their results without help but others might need the guidance of a table like this:
+Some pupils will be able to organise their results without help but others might need the guidance of a table, perhaps rather like this: